 Your hair is one of the first things people see when they look at you and one of the first things you notice when you look at yourself in the mirror.
 Like it or not our choice in hairstyle and colour plays a significant role in how people perceive us and in many cases how we feel about ourselves.
 Find out how to pick the perfect hair colour and what styles are most flattering for you…

 Often people want to know what their hairstyle options are – what will suit their face shape is the most often asked question?
-In this video, Jill Chivers of Shop Your Wardrobe and I discuss the 5 essential questions you should answer before you cut your hair or choose a hairstyle!
+In this video, Jill Chivers of 16 Style Types and I discuss the 5 essential questions you should answer before you cut your hair or choose a hairstyle!
 Face shape is just one element of the equation, discover the other four that are important to consider when discussing your hairstyle options with your hairdresser.

 Ideally, you want to think about creating a balanced appearance and hair works just like clothing, using the optical illusion of horizontal to widen (or balance) and vertical lines to lengthen and elongate.
 I created a series of ideal hair styles based on face shape.